ImagineTask/vehicle-diagnostic-agent/README.md

 FMEA-grounded vehicle diagnostic pipeline.
 FastAPI service that takes DTC codes + optional telemetry, queries a Neo4j FMEA knowledge graph, runs a 5-stage LLM pipeline (data gathering → triage → telemetry → root cause → impact), and returns a driver-facing diagnosis summary.

-> **Note**: This scaffold was rebuilt from an architecture handover deck after the original codebase was lost.
-The structure, file layout, agents, prompts, and KG schema follow the documented architecture, but specific prompt wording and Cypher queries may need tuning against your real KG.

 ## Architecture